 Have you or a member of your family suffered an injury due to mistakes made during medical treatment?
-Our specialist medical negligence solicitors can advise if you are eligible to make a compensation claim, and will fully explain the claims process with you during your free consultation.
+Our specialist medical negligence solicitors can advise if you are eligible to make a compensation claim and will fully explain the process to you during your free consultation.

 What is medical negligence?

 Medical negligence is caused by unacceptable clinical treatment, resulting in unnecessary illness, injury or death.
-Health care providers have a duty to provide acceptable levels of care and treatment to their patients.
-A failure to do so which results in injury means that the patient being able to bring a compensation claim.
+Healthcare providers have a duty to deliver acceptable levels of care and treatment to their patients.
+A failure to do so that results in injury means the patient can bring a medical negligence compensation claim.

 How do you prove a medical negligence case?

-In order to succeed in a claim for negligence, we need to prove that:
+To succeed in a medical negligence claim, we need to prove that:

-- The doctor or other healthcare professional owed a duty to take care of the patient;
+- The doctor or other healthcare professional had a duty to take care of the patient

-- That breach of duty has caused harm to the patient; and
+- That breach of duty caused harm to the patient

-- Damage or other losses have resulted from that harm.
+- Damage or other losses resulted from that harm

-It is usually straightforward to show that a doctor owed a duty of care to a patient.
-To establish whether there was a breach of that duty, it is necessary to show that the doctor’s actions fell below a minimum standard of a reasonably competent doctor in that particular field of medicine.
+It is usually straightforward to show that a medical practitioner owed a duty of care to a patient.
+To establish whether there was a breach of that duty, it is necessary to show that the healthcare professional’s actions fell below a minimum standard of a reasonably competent equivalent in that particular field.

-In addition to proving that the doctor has failed to meet the relevant standard of care, we also have to establish that this failure either directly caused the injuries alleged or significantly contributed to them.
+In addition to proving they failed to meet the relevant standard of care, we must also establish that this failure either directly caused the injuries alleged or significantly contributed to them.

-Our specialist medical negligence solicitors at Hugh James can provide advice and guidance regarding the test which will need to be satisfied.
+The specialist medical negligence solicitors at Hugh James can provide advice and guidance regarding whether these criteria are satisfied in your case.

-We will give you an indication of the strengths and weakness of your case after having undertaken an initial free assessment.
+We will give you an indication of the strengths and weaknesses of your potential claim following an initial free assessment.

-This really depends on your circumstances and the severity of your injury as a result of medical negligence.
-This can vary between individuals, but be rest assured that our specialist team of medical negligence solicitors have the experience to ensure that you and your family receive the maximum compensation you are entitled to.
-This year the team has recovered more that 30 million pounds in damages for victims of medical neglect.
+Payouts depend on your circumstances and the severity of your injury as a result of medical negligence.
+This can vary between individuals, but our specialist team of medical negligence solicitors will do their best to ensure you and your family receive the maximum compensation you are entitled to.

 Compensation will include an award for the pain and suffering caused by your illness, which is also known as “general damages”.
 In addition, medical negligence compensation can also be claimed in respect of care needs, financial losses, medical care and treatment.
 This is known as “special damages”.

-How long does clinical negligence compensation claim take?
+How long do medical negligence compensation claims take?

-- The length of time it takes to collate all the necessary evidence
+- How long it takes to collate all the necessary evidence

 - Whether the allegations of negligence are admitted